Management Response

 Responsible Deadline Status Comments

-SMT engagement with UN OCHA, UNFPA and UNHCR to clarify roles and mandates and elements of framework agreements Senior Management 2020/06 Ongoing Discussions with the three UN agencies are currently underway in relation to UN Women’s new Strategic Plan, humanitarian strategy and the development of a new Common Chapter.
+SMT engagement with UN OCHA, UNFPA and UNHCR to clarify roles and mandates and elements of framework agreements Senior Management 2020/06 Overdue-Initiated Discussions with the three UN agencies are currently underway in relation to UN Women’s new Strategic Plan, humanitarian strategy and the development of a new Common Chapter.
 Discussions have also been held at SMT level between UNFPA and UN Women.
 A Global MOU is finalized in January 2021 between UNWOMEN and UNHCR.
 The new CERF global grant of USD 8 million entails joint programmatic interventions with UNFPA in 6 country contexts with focus on social norm programming as part of GBV prevention efforts in crisis settings; as well as strengthening capacities of local women’s organizations on GBV mitigation and response as well as engagement in humanitarian decision making and planning processes.
 The new agreement also foresees close coordination with OCHA on issues related to advancing the gender equality agenda across the different country contexts.

 Engage with AAP and PSEA lead agencies (OCHA, UNHCR, UNICEF) to ensure guidance provides specifics on W&Gs accessing AAP/PSEA in country level strategies.
-HACRO 2020/06 Ongoing Ongoing through the IASC Results Group on Inclusion and Accountability.
+HACRO 2020/06 Overdue-Initiated Ongoing through the IASC Results Group on Inclusion and Accountability.
 AAP and PSEA related interventions are integrated in the global CERF proposal, especially in country contexts where UN Women leads this work together with other UN agencies (for example, with UNICEF in Ethiopia).
 Experience sharing webinars will be set up to reflect on UN Women’s contribution and engagement in these mechanisms and discuss entry points to scale up collaboration and partnerships with other UN agencies in this area.

 Recommendation: Increase effectiveness and impact in humanitarian action by better linking UN Women’s work to system-wide responses while minimizing programming that is not done in partnership or that does not have broader strategic importance.